The student should, after completing the course, be able to regarding knowledge and understanding

 account for the international legal institutions protecting heritage in armed conflicts,

 look critically at conflict and post-conflict development scenarios,

 regarding judgement and approach

-The course will consist of seminars, lectures, and group work.
-Active participation in seminars and group work is compulsory.
+The course will consist of seminars, lectures, and group exercises.
+There may be an excursion outside of Gotland.
+Active participation in seminars, exercises and the excursion is compulsory.
 Absence from any of these will need to be compensated.

-Assessment will be based on active participation in seminars and the submission of written assignments.
+Assessment will be based on written hand-ins and oral contributions.
+Written hand-ins will represent 50% of the assessment and oral contributions 50%.
 Grades will be given in accordance with the Swedish grading system.
 The following grades will be used: Fail (U), Pass (G), Pass with distinction (VG).
 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University´s disability coordinator.